oceanprotocol-archive/OEPs/5/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://tools.ietf.org/html/bcp14) \[[RFC2119](https://tools.ietf.org/html/rfc2119)\] \[[RFC8174](https://tools.ietf.org/html/rfc8174)\] when, and only when, they appear in all capitals, as shown here.

 ## Motivation
-The primary goal of AGENT is to detail the internal architecture and interfaces exposed by the Ocean Agent node, and the elements composing the Ocean Keeper functionalities.
+The goal of this document is to describe the responsabilities and architecture of the AGENT node.
+This AGENT node, as part of the Ocean Network, will interact with different components (Keepers and other Agents), so the intention of this document is to describe the different interaction patterns.
+At the same time, the AGENT implements an internal architecture based in different layers.
-It MUST to provide a common framework used describing the technical solution to put in place.
+This document MUST to provide a common framework and definition used to describe the technical solution to put in place.

-All the different components described, SHOULD be used as building blocks, allowing to compose the different scenarios using those.
+All the different components detailed, SHOULD be used as building blocks, allowing to compose the different scenarios using those.

 ## High Level Architecture
 This document use as reference and starting point the Architecture defined by the [3/ARCH](../3/README.md) (ARCH).